 How EcoVadis Helps Companies Go Beyond Compliance

-Building a sustainability management system capable of standing up to increasingly stringent HRDD legislation requires commitment and consistent effort, but it doesn’t have to be daunting.
-EcoVadis provides the tools and support companies need to integrate sustainability into their corporate governance and conduct supply chain due diligence.
-Our Sustainability Intelligence Suite enables companies to screen their entire supply base for ESG risks, verify them through supplier assessments, collaborate with suppliers to drive improvement, and monitor and report on progress.
+Building a sustainability management system capable of standing up to increasingly stringent HRDD legislation requires commitment and consistent effort, but you don't have to go it alone.
+EcoVadis is supporting more than 1000 procurement and sustainability teams with the tools and insights needed to integrate sustainability into their procurement process and comply with laws like CSDDD, the German LkSG act, and others.
+Our Sustainability Intelligence Suite covers the key elements of the due diligence framework, from screening the entire supply base for ESG risks, verifying them through supplier assessments, collaborating with suppliers to drive improvement, and monitoring and reporting on progress.
 By engaging in this ongoing cycle, companies can not only ensure compliance with HRDD laws but also build a resilient sustainability management system capable of driving positive impact and unlocking value throughout the supply chain.
 As the due diligence landscape continues to evolve, companies across all regions and industries need to stay one step ahead – and seize the opportunities that come with becoming a sustainability leader.

 About the AuthorFollow on Twitter Follow on Linkedin Visit Website More Content by EcoVadis